chmbrs/DeepQTrader/README.md

 - Training happens at each state.
 - Data sequences can have n-dimensions.
 - Visualization plots appear at each tenth episode.
-- Most profitable models are saved and a plot is shown.
+- Most profitable models and plots are saved.

 ## Installation